wernjie/c4ev3/README.md

 ### Installation

-- Clone this repo and enter the repo root directory.
+- Clone this repo with `git clone` and enter the repo root directory.
 - Get the toolchain from [https://github.com/c4ev3/C4EV3.Toolchain/releases](https://github.com/c4ev3/C4EV3.Toolchain/releases)
 - Go ahead and unpack it, then keep it somewhere.
 You may want to `export PATH='path/to/bin'` directly to the bin folder to be able to easily call the compilers.
 - Link the entire `path/to/toolchain/arm-linux` folder to `/opt/cross/arm-linux` if on macOS, (unconfirmed for linux).